Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/samples/Sample0Auth.md

 # Authentication

-Every request made against an Azure table must be authorized using a connection string, shared key credential, or shared access signature.
+Every request made against an Azure Table must be authorized using a connection string, shared key credential, or shared access signature.
 The samples below demonstrate the usage of these methods.

 ## Connection string

-A connection string includes the authentication information required for your application to access data in an Azure table at runtime using Shared Key authorization.
+A connection string includes the authentication information required for your application to access data in an Azure Table at runtime using Shared Key authorization.

 You can obtain your connection string from the Azure Portal (click **Access Keys** under Settings in the Portal Storage account blade or **Connection String** under Settings in the Portal Cosmos DB